 Are you stuck in a rut?
 Do you have writer’s block?
-Need to think of another vehicle for your protagonist to drive while he’s cruising through Springfield on Friday nights?
 Need a quick plot idea for that short story writing assignment that’s due tomorrow?
 Lists for Writers is here to help!

 What is it?
 Lists for Writers is exactly that – lists for writers.
 We’ve compiled a variety of lists to help writers, both young and old, come up with brainstorming ideas.

 Lists for Writers is a great addition to any writer’s toolbox.
 Helpful to both novice and expert writers alike, this app delivers list after list of prompts and ideas for your brainstorming sessions: names, character traits, plot lines, occupations, obsessions, action verbs, and much more!
 Whether you are working on a creative writing project, a short story, an essay assignment, National Novel Writing Month / NaNoWriMo, or your next fiction book, this app helps get it done.